Kathleen Stock

 Kathleen Mary Linn Stock is a British philosopher and writer.
 She was a professor of philosophy at the University of Sussex until 2021.
 She has published academic work on aesthetics, fiction, imagination, sexual objectification, and sexual orientation.

 Her opposition to transgender rights and gender identity have become a contentious issue.
-In December 2020, she was appointed Officer of the Order of the British Empire (OBE) in recognition of services to higher education, a decision which was subsequently criticised by a group of over 600 academic philosophers who argued that Stock's "harmful rhetoric" contributed to the marginalisation of transgender people.
+In December 2020, she was appointed Officer of the Order of the British Empire (OBE) in recognition of services to higher education, a decision criticised by a group of over 600 academic philosophers who argued that Stock's "harmful rhetoric" contributed to the marginalisation of transgender people.
 In October 2021, she resigned from the University of Sussex.
-This came after a student campaign took place calling for her dismissal and the university trade union accused the university of "institutional transphobia."
+This came after a student campaign called for her dismissal and the university trade union accused the university of "institutional transphobia".
 A group of over 200 academic philosophers from the UK signed an open letter in support of Stock's academic freedom.

 Early life and education

 Stock was born in Aberdeen, and was raised in Montrose, Scotland, the daughter of a philosophy lecturer at Aberdeen University, and of a newspaper proofreader.
 Stock read French and philosophy at Exeter College, Oxford, followed by an MA at the University of St Andrews.
 She then won a scholarship to enable her to study for a PhD in philosophy at the University of Leeds, where she studied under Matthew Kieran's supervision.